Senior Industry Professionals

-Morgan Slebos is the Head of Sustainable Financial System Programme at the United Nations-supported Principles for Responsible Investment.
-The PRI’s Sustainable Financial System is aimed at addressing barriers in policy, regulatory and investment practices that that currently prevent financial markets from functioning sustainably.
+Morgan Slebos is the Head of Responsible Investment Programmes at the United Nations-supported Principles for Responsible Investment.
+He is responsible for developing the PRI’s work streams aimed at addressing barriers in policy, regulation and investment practices that currently prevent financial markets from functioning sustainably.

 Mr. Slebos has extensive policy and regulatory experience in the financial sector, including as policy manager for resource and environment issues at the Institute and Faculty of Actuaries and as a policy advisor at the Association of British Insurers.
 He started his career at the New Zealand Treasury, working in areas such as international economics and public finance.
 He holds an MA in Political Studies and a BCom in International Trade from the University of Auckland.